AztechMC/Modern-Industrialization/docs/ADDING_NUCLEAR_FUELS.md

     5,                                        // New heat conduction (multiplied by the base heat conduction, 0.01) 1,                                        // New density
     'ULTRA_LIGHT',                            // New scattering type
-    'tritium',                                // New isotope parameters
+    'TRITIUM',                                // New isotope parameters
     'modern_industrialization:heavy_water',   // New fluid product
     false);                                   // New high pressure boolean });